- 0.1 Medicinal Cannabis And CBD Potential Drug Interactions

 - Warfarin.
 Use of cannabinoids increases the risk of bleeding in patients taking warfarin.

 People consume beta-blockers to reduce their blood pressure.
 Taking CBD will help keep your blood pressure under control.
 If you are thinking about taking them together to boost their effectiveness, you have to be prepared to face some potential side-effects.
 It can be very tempting to take both of them, which will create many other issues that can quickly reach dangerous levels.
 Beta-blockers are made to reduce your heart rate by stopping the release of adrenaline.
-If you are thinking about using both of them, the drop in blood pressure will happen quickly.
+If you are thinking about using both of them, your blood pressure will drop quickly.
 Unhealthy blood pressure levels will produce more side-effects.

 The list of side-effects you may experience is feeling faint, weak, nauseous, and dizzy, along with an increased chance of going into shock.
 While multiple studies show CBD interacts positively with other drugs, the evidence supporting its use with beta-blockers is limited.
 Since CBD blocks the enzymes needed to interact with drugs in the body, sometimes the effectiveness of a drug will decline instead of increasing.
 For these reasons, if you are planning to take any other drug with CBD, you need to ask your doctor first to determine which drugs will suit your body.
 Drugs usually don’t work well for everyone, with all the varying body types and physiques.
 If you take a higher dosage of one drug and lower dosage of another, this may create a toxic effect in your body.